ombori/grid-docs/console/releasenotes/README.md

 - Users can only view spaces assigned to them under the Spaces tab in the side menu

 ### Devices
-- In the devices tab, only show devices which are associated with the spaces which the user can access
+- In **Devices** tab, only show devices which are associated with the spaces which the user can access
-- Users can only view devices in accessible spaces within the Installation > Devices tab
+- In **Installation > Devices** tab, only show devices which are associated with the spaces which the user can access

 ### Installation
 - Only users with access to all spaces can edit the installation's global configuration